-Taking pets on motorhome holiday is becoming more and more popular with motorhome owners.
-Your pet can enjoy being with you and still have the home comforts it is used to; plus you don’t have to worry pet sitting costs or how your cat or dog will survive without you.
+Taking pets on motorhome holidays is becoming more and more popular with motorhome owners.
+Your pet can enjoy being with you and still have the home comforts it is used to; plus you don’t have to worry pet-sitting costs or how your cat or dog will survive without you.

 Not everyone is keen on dogs on campsites though and the divisive subject continues amongst many campers.
 The main concerns from the anti-dogs faction is the noise and mess they can make.
 Many sites have a ‘no dogs’ policy or prohibit certain breeds, however, others welcome pets with open arms, even providing specific facilities for dogs in some cases.

 - It’s an idea to make sure your dog is chipped before you venture off.
 Dogs do have a knack of roaming especially in new places.
 Chipping could save you a lot of heartache and hassle.
 GPS collars and tags are also helpful

 - Ensure your dog has been vaccinated before your holiday